-The well network is designed to monitor the sources of radionuclide contamination (underground nuclear test and tracer test) and the point of access (well USGS-1).
+The well network is designed to monitor the sources of radionuclide contamination (underground nuclear test and tracer test) and the point of access (well USGS-1), and samples are collected to identify trends in the data.
 The monitoring of these wells was initiated in 1972.
-The monitoring wells completed in the Culebra Dolomite (USGS-1, USGS-4, and USGS-8) are sampled annually for the radionuclides of interest (tritium, 137Cs, and 90Sr) used during the tracer test in 1963.
+The monitoring wells completed in the Culebra Dolomite (USGS-1, USGS-4, and USGS-8) are sampled annually for the radionuclides of interest (tritium, Cs, and Sr) used during the tracer test in 1963.
 Iodine-131 was also used during the tracer test, but it is no longer present at the site because of its short half-life (8 days).
 Wells completed in the Salado Formation (LRL-7 and DD-1) are sampled less frequently because of the low permeability of the Salado Formation and limited potential for transport.

-Monitoring well USGS-1 was sampled on February 8, 2022.
-Wells USGS-4 and USGS-8 were not sampled because the high-pressure control box needed for the dedicated low-flow submersible bladder pumps was not available.
+Monitoring wells USGS-1, USGS-4, and USGS-8 were sampled on February 7, 2023.
 Wells DD-1 and LRL-7 were not planned for sampling during this monitoring event.
 The samples from well USGS-1 were collected as grab samples using the dedicated pump that fills the nearby water tank.
-Samples were analyzed for gamma-emitting radionuclides (using high-resolution gamma spectrometry), 90Sr, and tritium (using conventional methods).
+The samples from USGS-4 and USGS-8 were sampled using dedicated high pressure bladder pumps.
+Samples were analyzed for gamma-emitting radionuclides (using high-resolution gamma spectrometry), Sr, and tritium (using conventional methods).
 The laboratory analytical results were validated in accordance with the Environmental Data Validation Procedure (LMS/PRO/S15870).
 Samples were analyzed using accepted procedures based on specified methods.
 The laboratory radiochemical minimum detectable concentrations reported with these data are an estimate of the predicted detection capability of a given analytical procedure, not an absolute concentration that can or cannot be detected.
 A copy of the data validation memo is available on request.